ChrispusGatia/cityeye/content/collections/our_history/embarking-on-a-visionary-journey.md

     card_description: |-
       <h4>Speciality Training Incorporated</h4>

-      To improve the number of well-trained eye care professionals in the region, CEH commenced its training programme: providing a rotational centre to equip students with the latest techniques in ophthalmic practice, starting with ophthalmic nursing students at the Kenya Medical Training College in 2017 and ophthalmology resident students at the University of Nairobi in 2019.
+      To improve the number of well-trained eye care professionals in the region, CEH launched its training department to provide a rotational centre that equips students with the latest techniques in ophthalmic practice, starting with ophthalmic nursing students at the Kenya Medical Training College in 2017 and ophthalmology resident students at the University of Nairobi in 2019.
     type: new_set
     enabled: true
   -